 Customized Treatment Plans: This is the stage where the true recovery begins.
 Rosewood Centers’ food addiction treatment plans are personalized to meet the distinct goals of every patient who walks through the doors of our treatment centers.
 Our treatment incorporates a variety of innovative and traditional approaches to food addiction healing, including cognitive-behavioral therapy, nutritional therapy, holistic techniques, and other effective treatment processes.

 If you think that you or someone you love may be living with a food addiction, don’t wait another day.
 Recovery is possible and effective treatment is available.
-Please call one of our treatment specialists at 1 (844) 334-7879 for more information on food addiction or our approach to food addiction treatment.
+Please call one of our rehab for food addiction treatment specialists at +1 (888) 228-1253 for more information on food addiction or our approach to food addiction treatment.
 We are standing be by 24/7 to address your questions and concerns.